jacobmeyerson/ampath-patient-feedback/README.md

 AMPATH Patient Feedback

-Note: this uses the SurveyJS Module; see the bottom of this file for its Creative Commons license, and see https://surveyjs.io/Home/Licenses for information on SurveyJS licensing.
+Note: this uses the SurveyJS Module; see the bottom of this file for attribution.

 Usage